AndreaBarghigiani/working-knowledge/React/key prop.md

 	{elements.map( el => <li>{el}</li>)}
 </ul>
 ```
-The main difference here is that for React the first example is just a [[React.createElement()]] with HTML in it instead the second one is an array that generates an element, calls [[React.createElement()]], for each item.
+The main difference here is that for React the first example is just a [[createElement()]] with HTML in it instead the second one is an array that generates an element, calls [[createElement()]], for each item.

 In order to help React know which element we are working with is always a best idea to add an unique `key` prop that also helps it increase the performances of our code, besides removing some silly errors when React guess badly 😉